grebtsew/dcDeployControl/README.md

 - **Import and Export functions**: Docker save and load all images in system can be called.
 Only the volume folder can be used for import and export.
 - **Websocket logging link**: Show live logs from backend to better track system.
 - **Network Access Table**: A control system for giving containers temporary internet access.
+- **3d graph**: A 3d graph representation of system.
+- **Showtime**: A demo mode, where nodes are random dragged, to show physics effect.

 # General tips